HichemTab-tech/ts-runtime-picker/README.md

 ```

 ### 3. How It Works
-The Vite plugin dynamically transforms the `createPicker<User>()` call into a runtime-safe implementation that picks only the keys defined in `User`.
-This is achieved by analyzing the TypeScript interface during the build process and injecting the corresponding runtime logic.
+The plugin dynamically transforms the `createPicker<User>()` call into a runtime-safe implementation that picks only the keys defined in `User`.
+This transformation works with both Vite (via the plugin) and Webpack (via the loader).

 ---